Promises and Secrets

 Well, there is one thing...but it makes no difference

 There is one thing that made me look a little deeper into this.
-The ESV, my new favorite CJSB, and NASB Bibles quote Psalm 9:17 as the wicked "returning" to Sheol:
+The ESV, my new favorite CJSB, and the NASB Bibles quote Psalm 9:17 as the wicked "returning" to Sheol:

 The wicked shall return to Sheol, all the nations that forget God.
 (ESV)